PennyLaneAI/catalyst/doc/dev/plugins.rst

 4. Modify the standalone plugin to modify quantum operations.

-Here we will create a very simple pass that will change a the quantum qubit allocation from 1 to 42.
+Here we will create a very simple pass that will change a the quantum qubit allocation from 1 to 42 (for illustration purposes).
-Yes, this is also a very simple and unnecessary task, but just one to illustrate a little bit how MLIR works.
 We recommend reading MLIR tutorials on how to write MLIR passes, reading the Catalyst source to understand the Catalyst IR, and submitting issues if you are having troubles building your own plugin.

 The first thing we need to do is change the ``OpRewritePattern`` to match against our ``quantum::AllocOp`` which denotes how many qubits should be allocated for a given quantum program.